 Northwest-Shoals Community College has two library locations: the James A. Glasgow Library on the Phil Campbell Campus and the Larry W. McCoy Learning Resources Center on the Shoals Campus.
-Library services at the Phil Campbell and the Shoals Campuses support the various instructional programs and courses of the College with a total collection of over 64,000 books, several hundred periodicals, newspapers, and vertical file material.
-The libraries are members of the Library Management Network.
-Through this network, the holdings of the libraries are available via the Internet.
-Over 41,000 E-books, electronic versions of printed books, are accessible via the LMN website (www.lmn.lib.al.us).
+Library services at the Phil Campbell and the Shoals Campuses support the various instructional programs and courses of the College with a total collection of over 64,000 books and materials and 38,000 eBooks.
+Access to additional resources is available through interlibrary loan request.
 Internet access to the Alabama Virtual Library provides a variety of information through periodical indexes and resources.
 Library orientation is provided through individual or scheduled group sessions.
-The library is open 56 hours per week, except for holidays.
-Distance education students may access information on library resources as well as a library orientation on the college library website.
-The library phone numbers are 256.331.5283 (Shoals Campus) and 256.331.6271 (Phil Campbell Campus).
+The James A. Glasgow Library is open 58.5 hours per week and the Larry W. McCoy Learning Resources Center is open 62.5 hours per week.
+Schedules may vary when classes are not in session.
+Distance education students may access library orientation resources on the college website or through the Library course in Blackboard.
+All enrolled students, on-campus and distance, have access to virtual reference services and curated course resources through the Library course in Blackboard.
+The library phone numbers are 256.331.6271 (Phil Campbell Campus) and 256.331.5283 (Shoals Campus).
+To contact Lori Skinner, Head Librarian, call 256-331-6288 or email lori.skinner@nwscc.edu.